Mikejo5000/vsts-docs-pr/docs/organizations/accounts/organization-management.md

 With a Visual Studio Team Services (VSTS) organization, you gain access to the platform in which you can:

-* Collaborate with others to develop applications by using a cloud service.
+* Collaborate with others to develop applications by using our cloud service.
 * Plan and track your work as well as code defects and issues.
 * Set up continuous integration and deployment.
 * Integrate with other services by using service hooks.